 Ultraviolet observations of the cloud layer revealed an intriguing phenomenon.
 Some zones absorb half of the solar energy received by the planet and reemit it in the form of ultraviolet radiation.

-Many explanations of varying levels of fantasy, where put forward: at 50km altitude microbes could be feeding on sulphuric avid and using UV light in an exotic photosynthetic process to extract energy.
+Many explanations of varying levels of fantasy, where put forward: at 50km altitude microbes could be feeding on sulphuric acid and using UV light in an exotic photosynthetic process to extract energy.
 This is a hypothesis for extreme exobiology but to verify it, one would have to go there with balloon probes.

 An image from the Galileo probe dated 4 February 1990.
 A wide-band spatial filter has been applied to highlight the smaller details.
 Blue tones were used to show the subtle contrasts in the centre of the clouds, and to remind viewers that the image was taken using a violet filter.
 The sulphuric acid clouds show a significant dynamo in the equatorial band of the planet, with a movement towards the left (west).
 Credits: NASA.